Deer Harbor Wooden Boat Rendezvous

 The race is a highlight of the Deer Harbor Rendezvous.
-All wooden sailboats are welcome (boats built of other materials are also welcome but will receive no prizes).
-The starting line will be south of the Deer Harbor Marina.
+All wooden sailboats are welcome (boats built of other materials are also welcome but are not eligible for prizes).
+The starting line will be ˝ mile south of the Deer Harbor Marina.
 The marks of the course will consist of various islands and rocks in the area, as well as a race buoy located near the marina.
 GPS devices with charts installed are strongly encouraged.